tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-blob-tier.md

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).
 ### Response Headers
-The response for this operation includes the following headers.
+The response for this operation includes the headers below.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](http://go.microsoft.com/fwlink/?linkid=150478).

 |Response Header|Description|
 |------------|-----------------|